RADINMNX2/BetterCopy/README.md

 [![Platform: Windows](https://img.shields.io/badge/Platform-Windows-0078d7.svg)](https://microsoft.com)
 [![Language: Rust](https://img.shields.io/badge/Language-Rust-ea4a35.svg)](https://www.rust-lang.org/)

-**BetterCopy** is an auto-tuning, parallel copy engine for Windows.
-It provides a blistering-fast replacement for native file copy operations, bound directly to a global hotkey (**`Ctrl+Shift+V`**) that activates only when you focus Windows Explorer or the Desktop.
+**BetterCopy** is an auto-tuning, parallel copy and delete engine for Windows.
+It provides a blistering-fast replacement for native file copy and delete operations, bound directly to global hotkeys (**`Ctrl+Shift+V`** for paste and **`Ctrl+Shift+Delete`** for delete) that activate only when you focus Windows Explorer or the Desktop.

 > BetterCopy is designed to maximize speed on modern solid-state storage (NVMe, SSDs, UASP USBs).
-It does not improve copy performance on mechanical hard drives (HDDs), where the engine auto-detects seek-penalty characteristics and safely falls back to a single-threaded sequential copy to prevent disk head thrashing.
+It does not improve copy or delete performance on mechanical hard drives (HDDs), where the engine auto-detects seek-penalty characteristics and safely falls back to single-threaded sequential execution to prevent disk head thrashing.

 ---